tausiq2003/publish/content/index.md

 ---
-title: introduction
+title: Introduction
-draft: true
-tags:
-  - introduction
-date: 23/11/2024
 ---
-Hey reader, How are you?
-Hope you are in a good place, and doing good.
-I am so elated to announce that I am hosting this platform, and you can see it online, without any third-party stuff, I know, third-parties are there (medium, hashnode, etc.), but I don't care, you will see crap there, but here, its only you and me, you will read my thoughts, no one can stop me, thanks to obsidian and quartz.
-You can read all my thoughts/contents here, no one is stopping you and me.
-You can see about me at [my-portfolio](tausiqsama.me).
-Expectations: anything, but for percentage game: 40% my thoughts, 60% science and tech related.
-My unbiased opinions and thoughts are here.

-Hope, you have a good read.
+Hey reader, hope are in a good place and doing good.
+I am very elated, that I am writing my stuff in internet online.
+So, thanks to obsidian and quartz for this.
+This is a place where you will see only my thoughts.
+So, I am writing about tech stuff, my own personal views, some science may be.
+So, you might see some crazy stuff here.
+Here is my [portfolio](https://tausiqsama.me).
+Hope you will like my writings.
+Thanks :)